BioPhoton/ngRe/README.md

 }
 ```

-Both ways missuse the `*ngIf` directive to introduce a context variable and not to display or hide a part of the template.
+Both ways misuse the `*ngIf` directive to introduce a context variable and not to display or hide a part of the template.
 This comes with several downsides:
-- **we loos the meaning** of the `*ngIf` directive
+- **we lose the meaning** of the `*ngIf` directive
-- the functionallity of hiding displaying it self.
+- the functionality of hiding displaying itself.
-  **The `*ngIf` directive is triggered be falsy values**, but we dont want to conditionally show or hiding content,
+  **The `*ngIf` directive is triggered be falsy values**, but we don't want to conditionally show or hiding content,
   but just introduce a context variable.
 This could lead to problems in several situations.
-- The functionality of **subscribing has to be doe separately over the `async` pipe**
+- The functionality of **subscribing has to be done separately over the `async` pipe**

 **`*ngIf` directive triggered by falsy values**
 ```html